 From prehistoric times to the present day, artefacts, documents and photographs illustrate the history of Dollar.
 A brief description of some of what may be seen is given below.

-A Neolithic carved stone ball and local finds from Bronze Age burials on loan from the National Museums of Scotland give an insight into early inhabitants of the Hillfoots.
+Local finds from Bronze Age burials on loan from the National Museums of Scotland give an insight into early inhabitants of the Hillfoots.
 Aerial photographs and maps show where the archaeological finds were made.

 Later inhabitants of Dollar lived in the shadow of Castle Gloum, renamed Castle Campbell, the lowland dwelling of the Earls of Argyll.